GDur/node-remote/README.md

 # node-remote
-Node Remote is a nodejs/autohotkey project for Windows which offers a very simple way to create your own pc remote for various programs.
+Node Remote is a nodejs/autohotkey project for Windows which offers a very simple way to create your own pc-remote for various programs.
-Keep in mind that this is a very simple approach to a create remotes
+Keep in mind that this is a very simple approach to a create remotes.
-- basically: when you press a button, it will send a hotkey to a specific program
+- basically: when you press a button, it will activate the specific program and then send a hotkey
+- The program has to be activatable(it has to be an active Tab in the browser)
 ![VLC](/screenshots/vlc-node-remote-example.png) ![netflix](/screenshots/netflix-node-remote-example.png) ![twitch](/screenshots/twitch-node-remote-example.png)

 # currently supported node-remotes